 - Referral for a drop-in session with our school based therapists - Supportive and thoughtful conversation with family - Exploring links with the Family Support Team where triggers for mental health challenges are linked to challenges at home.
-This could include referrals to Early Help or the MASH depending on the concern / risk of harm. - Consideration of a formal referral for a series of therapy sessions delivered by the school based therapists. - Consideration of a referral to CAMHs.
+This could include referrals to Early Help or the MASH depending on the concern / risk of harm. - Consideration of a formal referral for a series of therapy sessions delivered by the school based therapists. - Consideration of a referral to CAMHs. - Further reflection and discussion with members of the Safeguarding team.

-12. LOOKED AFTER CHILDREN AND PREVIOUS LOOKED AFTER CHILDREN
+12. LOOKED AFTER CHILDREN AND PREVIOUSLY LOOKED AFTER CHILDREN